drys-cli/drys/docs/man/tem.rst

    Load the specified configuration file on top of the default configuration (see :ref:`tem-config(1)<man_tem_config>`).

-.. option:: --reconfigure

-   Discard any configuration loaded before parsing this option.

 .. option:: -R <REPO>, --repo=<REPO>

    By default, the repositories that are used by subcommands are taken from the